therealmcfly/gastric-pacemaker-wcet-results/README.md

 During the WCET analysis of the pacemaker's processing pipeline using the Heptane static analysis tool, we evaluated multiple compiler optimization levels:

-* **-O2 Optimization:** Compilation failed due to assembler errors related to Call Frame Information (CFI) directives during Heptane's extraction phase.
+* **-O0 (No Optimization):** Successfully compiled and analyzed.
+The Heptane documentation implicitly recommends avoiding optimizations that change loop ordering, making `-O0` a standard baseline to ensure the analyzed Control Flow Graph (CFG) perfectly matches actual execution.
+The detailed `-O0` results are preserved below as our baseline.
 * **-O1 Optimization:** Successfully compiled and analyzed.
-Because this represents a more realistic embedded deployment scenario, the `-O1` results (Static WCET: 1872 cycles) are featured as the primary results in our main paper.
+Because this represents a much more realistic embedded deployment scenario while still preserving necessary loop structures, the `-O1` results (Static WCET: 1,872 cycles) are featured as the primary results in our main paper.
-* **-O0 (No Optimization):** Successfully compiled and analyzed.
-The Heptane documentation implicitly recommends avoiding optimizations that change loop ordering, making `-O0` the default standard to ensure the analyzed Control Flow Graph (CFG) perfectly matches actual execution.
-The detailed `-O0` results are preserved below.
+* **-O2 Optimization:** Compilation failed.
+Attempting to use higher optimization levels resulted in assembler errors related to Call Frame Information (CFI) directives during Heptane's extraction phase, making `-O2` incompatible with the current toolchain.

 ## Baseline WCET Analysis (-O0 Compilation)